Nikki Catsouras photographs controversy

-The Nikki Catsouras photographs controversy concerns the leaked photographs of Nicole "Nikki" Catsouras (March 4, 1988 – October 31, 2006), who died at the age of 18 in a high speed car crash after losing control of her father's Porsche 911 Carrera and colliding with a toll booth in Lake Forest, California.
-Photographs of Catsouras' badly disfigured body were published on the internet, leading her family to take legal action for the distress this caused.
+The Nikki Catsouras photographs controversy concerns the leaked photographs of Nicole "Nikki" Catsouras (March 4, 1988 – October 31, 2006), who died at the age of 18 in a high-speed car crash in Lake Forest, California, after losing control of her father's Porsche 911 Carrera and colliding with a tollbooth.
+Photographs of Catsouras's badly disfigured body were published on the internet, leading her family to take legal action for the distress this caused.

 Background

 Circumstances of the accident

 On October 31, 2006, Catsouras and her parents ate lunch together at the family home in Ladera Ranch, California.
-Afterward, her father, Christos Catsouras, left for work while her mother Lesli remained at home.
-Around 10 minutes later, her mother saw Catsouras reversing out of the driveway in Christos' Porsche 911 Carrera, which she was not permitted to drive.
-Lesli called her husband and he began driving around trying to find his daughter.
-While doing so, he called 9-1-1, apparently minutes before the accident, and was put on hold.
-When he was taken off hold the dispatcher informed him of the accident.
+Afterward, her father, Christos Catsouras, left for work while her mother, Lesli, remained at home.
+Around 10 minutes later, her mother saw Catsouras reversing out of the driveway in Christos's Porsche 911 Carrera, which she was not permitted to drive.
+Lesli called her husband, and he began driving around trying to find his daughter.
+While doing so, he called 9-1-1, apparently only minutes before the accident, and was put on hold.
+When he was taken off hold, the dispatcher informed him of the accident.

 Accident

 Catsouras was traveling on the 241 Toll Road in Lake Forest at approximately 1:38 pm, when she clipped a Honda Civic that she was attempting to pass on the right at over 100 mph.
-The Porsche crossed the road's broad median, which lacks a physical barrier on that segment, and crashed into an unmanned concrete toll booth near the Alton Parkway interchange.
-Catsouras was killed on impact.
-Toxicological tests revealed traces of cocaine in Catsouras' body, but no alcohol.
+The Porsche crossed the road's broad median, which lacks a physical barrier on that segment, and crashed into an unmanned concrete toll booth near the Alton Parkway single point urban interchange.
+Catsouras was killed on impact by decapitation.
+Toxicological tests revealed traces of cocaine in Catsouras's body, but no alcohol.
+Catsouras was later buried in the Pacific View Memorial Park in the Corona del Mar neighborhood of Newport Beach, in Orange County, California.